lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 {{< /tab >}}
 {{< /tabpane >}}

-Notice the relationship of glossary `linkTitle` with the doc entries.
+Notice the relationship of glossary `linkTitle` with the product entries.

 ## Term Relations

 The glossary optionally relates each term to ancestor groups.
-Many docs reference each term.
+Many products reference each term.

 ```mermaid
 erDiagram